MScholtes/PSVirtualDesktop/README.md

 # VirtualDesktop
 VirtualDesktop is a Powershell module that provides commandlets to manage virtual desktops of Windows 10.

+**Now with support for desktop names introduced with Windows 10 2004!**

 * New-Desktop, Switch-Desktop, Remove-Desktop to control desktops
 * Get-DesktopCount, Get-DesktopList, Get-CurrentDesktop, Get-Desktop and others to query desktops